grnet/minopenid/README.md

 Minimum OpenID Connect Server / Client

 Note that in order to work you need a functional keystore and client certificates.
-You can create them as follows.
+You can create them as follows; make sure you enter the correct passwords in [jetty-ssl.xml](https://github.com/grnet/minopenid/blob/master/jetty-ssl.xml).

 #### Create server key
     openssl genrsa -out jetty.key 2048